 A substantial part of the explanation of this resistance lies in the relative magnitudes of the gains and losses associated with reform.
-Obvious though the social costs of farm policy maybe in principle, as illustrated in the figures above, quantitative estimates of the social costs turn out to be distressingly small, in comparison with trade revenues, or with the major transfers involved (e.g. as classic examples, Tyers and Anderson, 1992; Winters, 1987).
-This fact is not surprising.
-Elasticities of both supply and demand for farm products at the farm gate are typically low, making domestic welfare losses (the triangles) very small.
+Quantitative estimates of the net social costs turn out to be small, in comparison with trade revenues, or with the major transfers involved (e.g. as classic examples, Tyers and Anderson, 1992; Winters, 1987).
+Elasticities of both supply and demand for farm products at the farm gate are typically low, making domestic welfare loss triangles relatively insignificant, at least in the popular mind.
 Trade volumes compared with total supplies and demands are typically sufficiently small to make reasonable estimates of elasticities of excess demand and supply curves high (see, e.g. Josling, 1977, Harvey, 1997b).
+However, as these authors point out, if support policies elsewhere in the world provide substantial insulation and protection from world markets, then the effective elasticities of excess demand and supply can be very low, giving rise to substantial world price effects, and major costs to country support policies for no overall support effect on the transfer to producers versus a no policy alternative.